akashgoswami/node-akumuli/README.md

 This project consists of 3 parts

-- An openresty based nginx interface to ingest data straight into Akumuli
+- An openresty based nginx interface to ingest HTTP JSON data straight into Akumuli
 - Akumuli running as a time series database
 - A nodejs based server running as a simple JSON data source , feeding information from Akumuli to your grafana instance.